Dryer: Won't heat

 Repair or replace the dryer electronic control board

 The electronic control board governs the timing and execution of dryer functions.
 The wiring connections on the control board can be repaired, but the control board itself cannot.
 Replace the electronic control board if it's receiving voltage but isn't transmitting it to the dryer components, causing the dryer to not work.
+The dryer may start but then stop in the middle of the cycle if internal control board components don’t detect sensor signals accurately.
 It can be difficult to determine if the electronic control board is the problem (unless you see burn marks on it) and it's an expensive part that can't be returned once installed; for that reason, have a trained service technician perform advanced diagnostics on control board before you replace it.

 Replace the dryer timer